Team5901/CougarBench/README.md

 This repo contains basic example code that can be run on our test bench for illustrative purposes.

 # Program flow - How to program a motor command and tie it to a controller button

 - Controllers, buttons, and their associated commands are defined in **RobotContainer.java**
--
-Code

      XboxController Controller1 = new XboxController(0);
      new JoystickButton(Controller1, Button.kA.value).whenHeld(new SpinIntakeIn(m_IntakeSubsystem));